3liz/lizmap-documentation/source/install/windows.rst

 Installing Lizmap Web Client on Windows
 =======================================

+.. note:: If you want to quickly install and test Lizmap Web Client in a few steps, you can follow those `instructions <https://github.com/3liz/lizmap-docker-compose#run-lizmap-stack-with-docker-compose>`_.

 This documentation shows the necessary steps to install Lizmap Web Client on a **Windows 7** and **Windows 10** environment.
 The other versions of Windows should not be a problem.

 .. note:: In this document, the *version 3.3* of Lizmap Web Client is used.
 Be sure to adjust it according to the version you want to install (the later is recommended).